richardeinhorn/spotrack/README.md

 git clone [REPOSITORY]
 ```

+You will need to set up a Spotify developer account and a Google Cloud Platform account to track songs and interact with the calendar.

+In addition, you will need to setup a database to store user data and listening history.

 ## Development

 If you would like to contribute, please reach out to me or create a pull request for your suggested changes.